Prathamesh-tech-eng/Story-Generator-2/README.md

 - Translation mode sends a strict instruction set so Gemini returns only the converted prose—no headers, comments, or extra narration.
 - Adjust `--temperature` or `--model` if you need a calmer or more exploratory narrative.
 - Stories are streamed back to stdout and optionally written to the file specified by `--output`.
+- Use `--chapter-mode chunked` (CLI) or the “Chunk chapter-by-chapter” toggles (Tkinter/Streamlit) to force sequential chapter generation, which avoids Gemini’s max-token errors on large outputs.
+In `auto` mode (default), chunking kicks in automatically for long or multi-chapter requests, and the app will fall back to chunked output if Gemini reports `MAX_TOKENS`.